Biblioklept/biblioklept.github.io/misc/index.md

 There's more, but this is the major changes.

 ### AHK Scripts
+It's recommended that you use the [Ahk2Exe](https://github.com/AutoHotkey/Ahk2Exe/releases/latest) program to convert these to an executable script.
+The scripts are editable with a simple notepad program (Notepad++ recommended for Windows users).

 - [Centre Window](./dl/ahk/centrewindow.ahk)
 > Centres windows to be in the centre of your screen, pressing it again will swap it to a different monitor. **Default keybind is Alt + C.**
 - [Spacebar Spam](./dl/ahk/spacebarspam.ahk)